 2. Gorges de la Loire Nature Reserve:

-This breathtaking piece of nature that was created in 1988 was declared a natural reserve in 1999.
-Through your time there you will get to explore the vast landscape, the villages tucked away in the folds of nature and the architectural heritage around which this nature reserve was created.
+This breathtaking piece of nature, created in 1988, was declared a natural reserve in 1999.
+You will get to explore the vast landscape, the villages tucked away in the folds of nature, and the architectural heritage around which this nature reserve was created.

 Many activities allow you to explore the beauty of this privileged environment.
-You can go hiking in different landscapes, you can discover local villages with their churches and castles.
+You can go hiking in different landscapes and discover local villages with their churches and castles.
 You can relax on the beach of St. Victor and forget about everything.

 Discover France – ConnollyCove